dawidrogowicz/React-FirebaseTutorial/Tutorial.md

  npm install --save react react-dom firebase npm install --save-dev react-scripts
 ```
+We install react-scripts for tests purposes.
+You can read more about it [here](https://github.com/facebook/create-react-app/blob/master/packages/react-scripts/template/README.md).
 Lets also add some scripts to our package.json file.
 ```json
 "scripts": {